Superconducting order parameter in aperiodic binary systems: Results and discussions

 However, there are some changes found in the behavior of both the entropy and specific heat when we switch the parameter regimes.
-Specifically, for $t_A<t_B$, all members of the generalized Fibonacci family show a similar pattern for the temperature dependence except the Copper-mean QC (see Fig.~\ref{En_Ce}(a,c)).
-The reason behind this unique thermodynamic behavior of the Copper-mean QC is hidden in its OP distribution, or equivalently, the structural growth.
-As discussed earlier, the non-zero OP profile of the Copper-mean QC breaks into two parts: the higher one is for $\alpha$ sites, and the other is for the $\gamma$ sites of the $\gamma$-$\beta$-$\gamma$ cluster (see Fig.~\ref{OI2} (a)).
+Specifically, for $t_A<t_B$, all members of the ABS-I and ABS-II family show a similar pattern for the temperature dependence except the Copper-mean ABS (see Fig.~\ref{En_Ce}(a,c)).
+The reason behind this unique thermodynamic behavior of the Copper-mean ABS is hidden in its OP distribution, or equivalently, the structural growth.
+As discussed earlier, the non-zero OP profile of the Copper-mean ABS breaks into two parts: the higher one is for $\alpha$ sites, and the other is for the $\gamma$ sites of the $\gamma$-$\beta$-$\gamma$ cluster (see Fig.~\ref{OI2} (a)).
 Now, as the temperature rises, the OP magnitudes of both branches decrease, and the lower branch goes to zero, whereas the higher branch still contains non-zero values.
 It approaches zero with further increasing temperature.
-Due to this, the entropy and electronic specific heat for the Copper-mean QC vary in an unusual way.
+Due to this, the entropy and electronic specific heat for the Copper-mean ABS vary in an unusual way.
 The first decay of $C_{e}$ from the peak is due to the suppression of OP values at $\gamma$ sites of $\gamma$-$\beta$-$\gamma$ cluster, the second and final fall indicates the disappearance of the OP at $\alpha$ (and also from $\gamma$) sites (see Fig.~\ref{En_Ce}(c)).
-Following the same reason, the rapid fall of the average OP with temperature for Copper-mean QC (see Fig.~\ref{OT}(a)) can be explained.
+Following the same reason, the rapid fall of the average OP with temperature for Copper-mean ABS (see Fig.~\ref{OT}(a)) can be explained.